atnegrete/inventories-coding/readme.md

 * Use clean code and best practices, this is an easy problem to solve.
 The focus should be around quality and decision making.

 ### Submission
-* Submit a zipped file or publicly accessible git URL that contains all of your code, notes, etc.
+* Submit a zipped file or a publicly accessible git URL that contains all of your code, notes, etc.
 * Do not include the node_modules folder.